-• Referral Process for Special Vouchers: The importance of a streamlined referral process ensures equitable access to eligible families and individuals need to specialized housing assistance promptly.
+Referral Process for Special Vouchers: The importance of a streamlined referral process ensures equitable access to eligible families and individuals need to specialized housing assistance promptly.
 Referrals for special vouchers, including Foster Youth to Independence (FYI), Emergency Housing Vouchers (EHVs), and Veterans Affairs Supportive Housing (VASH) Vouchers, are facilitated through the collaboration of VIHA and state Continuum of Care (COC) partner agencies.
-Recognizing the limitations of our current resources and capacity, VIHA will develop a strategic approach that leverages external expertise and policy adjustments to support the homeless population effectively.
+Recognizing the limitations of our current resources and capacity, VIHA will develop a strategic approach that leverages external support from COC agencies to provide resources to support the homeless population effectively.
+Resources should include security deposit costs, utility assistance payments, purchasing of appliances, housing application fees, as well as, providing short term rental options, expertise and policy adjustments to support those at risk of homelessness, and the homeless population along with persons fleeing or attempting to flee, domestic violence, dating violence, sexual assault, stalking or human trafficking effectively.
 This approach aims to streamline housing voucher referrals and enhance accessibility to housing options while focusing on inclusivity and fair access.

-- Collaboration for Housing Voucher Referral allocation: VIHA acknowledges the challenges posed by limited resources within the Authority.
+Collaboration for Housing Voucher Referral allocation: VIHA acknowledges the challenges posed by limited resources within the Authority.
 Therefore, will work to identify expertise in supportive housing solutions that will facilitate the development and efficient allocation of housing resources to individuals in need.
-Strategic referral processes will ensure the state has access to specialized vouchers, improving VIHA's capacity to provide timely assistance to the homeless population throughout the territory. - Policy Adjustments and Operational Policy Language Intent: VIHA recognizes the significance of policy adjustments to accommodate the unique needs of the homeless population.
+Strategic referral processes will ensure the state has access to specialized vouchers, improving VIHA's capacity to provide timely assistance to the homeless population throughout the territory.

+- Policy Adjustments and Operational Policy Language Intent: VIHA recognizes the significance of policy adjustments to accommodate the unique needs of the homeless population.
 VIHA will review and modify the operational policy and the Administrative Plan of Operational Policy (ACOP).
 VIHA aims to mitigate barriers posed by outdated background check regulations.
 By enabling individuals with specific types of criminal records in the territory to access housing options under the Public Housing Authority (PHA) and HCVP programs, VIHA aligns with HUD's vision of inclusivity and equitable access. - Promotion of Fair Share Remedies and Incentives: VIHA recognizes the vulnerability of specific populations, including homeless individuals, domestic violence victims, senior citizens, and people with disabilities.
 VIHA proposes advocating state officials for fair share remedies that offer tailored incentives for Property Owners, Landlords, and Multi-unit developers willing to house special voucher holders.
 Incentives advocacy catering to each district's unique needs, VIHA aims to foster the increased number of available housing options for participants through successful integration into stable housing environments, promoting long-term well-being and self-sufficiency.